cyshih704/Deepfake-Detection/README.md

 ```

 ### Data Preprocessing
-- Randomly sample 20 pairs of consecutive frames from each video
+- Randomly sample 20 pairs of consecutive frames from each video (for CNN models)
+- Get first 50 pairs of consecutive frames from each video (for RNN models)
 - Crop face region according to the first frame
 ```
 python3 crop_face.py